 - Distribute the post-its and pens, then move into the instructions.

 Instructions and Facilitator Script:

-- On a flip chart page or slide have the two-word idea or topic you are going to explore.
+- On a flip chart page or slide, have the two-word idea or topic you will explore.

 - Explain to everyone the instructions in the following order.